Christie tells SC GOP about Romneys personal side

-TAMPA, Fla. — New Jersey Gov. Chris Christie told South Carolina Republicans on Thursday that he got some meaningful insight into Mitt Romney when their families met this year.
+TAMPA — New Jersey Gov. Chris Christie told South Carolina Republicans that he got some meaningful insight into former Massachusetts Gov. Mitt Romney when their families met earlier this year.

-Christie spoke to delegation members as part of the convention’s larger effort to introduce Romney’s personal side to the American people, to show a side of Romney that many voters haven’t seen.
+Christie spoke to delegation members as part of the convention’s larger effort to introduce Romney’s personal side to the American people -- to show a side of Romney that many voters haven’t seen.
 Romney will accept his party’s nomination for president on stage here tonight.

-Romney and his wife, Ann, dropped by Christie’s New Jersey home for lunch one Saturday several months ago, Christie said, shortly after Christie ended speculation about his potential presidential bid.
+He and his wife Ann dropped by Christie’s New Jersey home for lunch one Saturday several months ago, shortly after Christie ended speculation about his potential presidential bid.

-As Christie watched his children with the GOP’s now-official presidential nominee, “It struck me.
+As Christie watched his children frolick with the GOP’s would-be standard bearer, “it struck me.
 You can’t fake that.”

 “If the American people see that heart in Mitt Romney, they will conclude they can trust him,” he said.

-Christie was the first governor to endorse Romney, and he delivered the keynote address at this convention Tuesday night.
-Should Romney lose this fall, Christie could start visiting South Carolina more often, probing a possible presidential run of his own.
+Christie was the first governor to endorse Romney, delivering the keynote address at this convention Tuesday night.
+Should Romney lose this fall, Christie could start visiting South Carolina more often probing a possible presidential run of his own.

 S.C.
-GOP Chairman Chad Connelly said, “There is no question Governor Christie is a rising star.”
+GOP Chair Chad Connelly said, “There is no question Gov. Christie is a rising star.”

 Reach Robert Behre at 937-5771.